Primephonic/full-stack-engineer-assignment/README.md

 {
     "user_id": "1",                     // can be either user1, user2 or user3
     "track_id": "track1",               // can be either track1, track2 or track3
-    "label": "Label 1",                 // can be either label1, label2 or label3
+    "label": "label1",                 // can be either label1, label2 or label3
     "stream_started_on": 1546421951,    // represents when the track began streaming (Unix time) "seconds_streamed": 1290            // represents total numbers of seconds streamed }